Chemotherapy and biologics

 While treatments such as radiation therapy or tumor removal are best for localized cancers, chemotherapy and biologics are often the best choice when cancer has spread to other areas of the body, or "metastasized."

 Chemotherapy is used to treat a wide variety of cancers.
 It is used in about half of all cases of cancer, and it is often used in combination with other therapies.
-It works by killing cancer cells throughout the body as they are in the process of duplicating.
-Different drugs target specific aspects of the replication process.
 Hundreds of chemotherapy drugs exist, and generally a combination of several drugs will be used in an individual's treatment.

-Biologics include a wide range of drugs that are developed for their ability to specifically target cancer cells, stimulate the immune response, and/or aid in your recovery from cancer treatment.
+Biologics include a wide range of drugs that specifically target cancer cells, stimulate the immune response, and/or aid in your recovery from cancer treatment.
 Biologics are often used in combination with other therapies, including chemotherapy.

 There are three main categories of biologics: